PrajwalG7/search/README.md

 ## ✨ Features

-- 🧠 Provides and explains CLI commands in a single line.
+- 🧠 Generates and explains CLI commands in a single line.
 - 📘 Gives a usage example for better understanding.
 - ⚡ Uses `gemini-1.5-flash-latest` (Google Gemini API) for fast results.
 - ⏱️ Displays time taken for the response in milliseconds.